jj5/kickass-crypto/README.md

 **This library is a work in progress.**

-I am sharing this code with friends and colleagues, soliciting as much criticism as possible.
+I am sharing this code with friends and colleagues, soliciting as much criticism and feedback as possible.
 When I feel this library is as good as I can make it I will update this status note.

 ## Library Demo